Towards Unified World Models for Visual Navigation via Memory-Augmented Planning and Foresight: Experiments

+We retrain UniWM without the goal image in the visualization substep, keeping all other settings fixed.
+On unseen TartanDrive, removing goal conditioning reduces performance (SR 0.33 \vs 0.35, ATE 1.37 \vs 1.20, RPE 0.51 \vs 0.46), indicating that goal conditioning improves generalization rather than hindering it.

-\textbf{5.~Why UniWM predict action and observation at different substep?}
+\textbf{7.~Why UniWM predicts action and observation at different substeps?}

-Table~\ref{tab:step_nav_metrics} compares two step strategies of UniWM: predict both vs.\ interleave (our choice).
-In predict both, each training sample contains $(o_s, o_g, o_t, p_0)$ and the model jointly predicts the next action $\hat{a}_{t+1}$ and next observation $\hat{o}_{t+1}$ in a single forward pass.
-In interleave, we provide two sample types corresponding to the planner and world-model sub-steps and alternate them; inference follows the same alternation.
-Across all datasets, interleave yields higher SR and lower ATE/RPE, which empirically verifies UniWM’s design choice to predict actions and observations in different substeps.
+Table~\ref{tab:step_nav_metrics} compares two strategies: \emph{predict both} (jointly outputting $\hat{a}_{t+1}$ and $\hat{o}_{t+1}$ in one forward pass) \vs \emph{interleave} (alternating planner and world-model substeps during both training and inference).
+Across all datasets, interleaving yields higher SR and lower ATE/RPE, empirically validating our design choice.